-- Find your balance.
-The program offers students a view of crime, deviance, and social control from three distinct disciplines-sociology, psychology and criminal justice.
-This balanced approach allows students to gear the coursework toward their specific interests.
+The program offers you a view of crime, deviance and social control from three distinct disciplines—sociology, psychology and criminal justice.

-- Take part in the conversation.
-Roanoke regularly brings nationally recognized speakers to campus to discuss issues relating to law.
+We regularly bring nationally recognized speakers to campus to discuss issues relating to law.
 Recent speakers range from retired U.S. Supreme Court justice Sandra Day O'Connor to author Piper Kerman, whose book Orange is the New Black chronicles the year she spent in a women's prison for drug trafficking.

-While the concentration in crime, deviance, and social control is new, Roanoke students taking similar sociology and criminal justice coursework have been successful in entering graduate school and the workplace.
-Recent grads have studied at the University of Virginia and Washington and Lee law schools.
-Others have secured jobs as paralegals, case managers, social workers and police officers.
+While this concentration is relatively new, Roanoke students taking similar sociology and criminal justice coursework have entered graduate programs at the University of Virginia and Washington and Lee law schools.
+Others have secured jobs as paralegals, probation officers, case managers, social workers and police officers.

 - SOCI 237: Deviant Behavior

 - SOCI 238: Juvenile Delinquency

 Students visit the Roanoke Valley Juvenile Detention Center